 But certainly, EA can make small incremental steps towards formalisation, standardisation and integration business processes and data.

-“The field of Enterprise Architecture must itself transform into a new, Agile Architecture in order to drive digital transformation effectively in today’s increasingly wired world.”
+“The field of Enterprise Architecture must itself transform into a new, Agile Architecture in order to drive digital transformation effectively.”

 The meaning of “Agile Architecture” is obscure and debatable.